 Intern in Dublin, Ireland with Intern Abroad HQ, the global leader in impactful short term internships.
 Intern Abroad HQ offers a 2-week internship experience in Tourism, while longer duration programs (from 4 weeks or longer) are available in the fields of Hospitality and Marketing and Sales.

 Internship programs begin on Mondays.
 Come prepared for an urban adventure in Ireland’s economic hub.
 Whether you’re spending weekends within the city, or traveling further afield to explore more of the Emerald Isle, the location is optimal for combining tourism activities with an excellent cultural and professional experience.

 This exciting internship provides great insight into tourism in Ireland, along with the awesome opportunity to experience the “The Emerald Isle” through the eyes of a tourist.
 Interns are placed with an agency in central Dublin, where they may join tours around the country to critically assess activities, to learn about operations and focus on marketing strategy and development.

 If you’re passionate about brand management, marketing, distribution and sales, this internship will provide invaluable experience and lively Irish culture!
-Join a dedicated marketing and PR team, at a leading distribution company, to gain career insight into how the most popular beauty products on the market are stocked and supplied.
+A variety of internships placements within this field provide interns the opportunity to gain career insight into activities such as market research, consumer behavior, marketing strategy, and more.

 When you think of Dublin, the incredible culture, as well as the vibrant restaurant, gourmet pub and cafe scene, all spring to mind!
 Well known for the lively Temple Bar district, excellent food produce and friendly people, there’s possibly no better city to gain world-class hospitality experience.
 If you’re passionate about getting ahead in a booming industry, learn more about hospitality internships in Dublin!